-- 1. SILC will establish a program to peer mentor individuals with disabilities and mental health disabilities to increase their participation in social and recreational activities/events supported by grant funding and/or self-sustaining fee-for-service agreements. - 2.
-A local theater will improve its access to alternative communication formats (i.e. programs, etc.) - 3.
-Increase access to public parks and museums.
+- 1. Increase access to public parks and museums. - 2.
+SILC will establish a program to peer mentor individuals with disabilities and mental health disabilities to increase their participation in social and recreational activities/events supported by grant funding and/or self-sustaining fee-for-service agreements. - 3.
+A local theater will improve its access to alternative communication formats (i.e. programs, etc.) - 4.
+At least one (1) area special event will improve access for people with disabilities.

-- 1. There will be an increase in the number of individuals with disabilities or Center staff serving on community boards/committees and task forces that preciously had no consumer/disability representation. - 2.
+- 1. Political candidates and elected officials will adopt policies that ensure that meetings and rallies are held in accessible locations. - 2.
 At least one local government in Chautauqua County will start providing agendas in alternate format for/at publicly attended meetings.